Mirai-Sozo/Connect4/README.md

 # Connect4
-A Connect 4 game.
+A Connect 4 game that I am designing after I got some inspiration from Earth.
 Nothing too complicated.